Deduktiva/magnolia-python/Python/Doc/library/stat.rst

    Return non-zero if the mode is from a socket.

+.. function:: S_ISDOOR(mode)

+   Return non-zero if the mode is from a door.

+   .. versionadded:: 3.4

+.. function:: S_ISPORT(mode)

+   Return non-zero if the mode is from an event port.

+   .. versionadded:: 3.4

+.. function:: S_ISWHT(mode)

+   Return non-zero if the mode is from a whiteout.

+   .. versionadded:: 3.4

 Two additional functions are defined for more general manipulation of the file's
 mode:

 .. function:: S_IMODE(mode)

-   Return the portion of the file's mode that can be set by :func:`os.chmod`\
-   ---that is, the file's permission bits, plus the sticky bit, set-group-id, and set-user-id bits (on systems that support them).
+   Return the portion of the file's mode that can be set by :func:`os.chmod`\ ---that is, the file's permission bits, plus the sticky bit, set-group-id, and set-user-id bits (on systems that support them).

 .. function:: S_IFMT(mode)

-   Return the portion of the file's mode that describes the file type (used by the :func:`S_IS\*` functions above).
+   Return the portion of the file's mode that describes the file type (used by the :func:`!S_IS\*` functions above).

-Normally, you would use the :func:`os.path.is\*` functions for testing the type of a file; the functions here are useful when you are doing multiple tests of the same file and wish to avoid the overhead of the :c:func:`stat` system call for each test.
+Normally, you would use the :func:`!os.path.is\*` functions for testing the type of a file; the functions here are useful when you are doing multiple tests of the same file and wish to avoid the overhead of the :c:func:`stat` system call for each test.
 These are also useful when checking for information about a file